GalarianRapidash2345/Code-Review/README.md

 This [code review](https://www.youtube.com/watch?v=IWou8g_Eeg4) analyzes and proposes the enhancements of three original artifacts for the Software Design/Engineering, Algorithms and Data Structures, and Databases categories.
 The code review presented is an individual code review, where I am the sole reviewer of the artifact files.
 Being the sole reviewer, I can analyze my faults and create plans for the issues in the artifacts.
 I can use this code review to accept my mistakes and fail fast, which allows me to adapt to the industry.
 I intend to collaborate with team members on code reviews and incorporate their suggestions in the future.

 ## Software Design/Engineering Category
 The Software Design/Engineering category originates from the artifacts within the course CS 410: Software Reverse Engineering.
-The psuedocode presented will improve the artifact, and will be altered in the final enhancement code.
+The psuedocode presented will improve the artifact, and will be altered in the final enhancement one code.
 ### Psuedocode
 ```
 START <stdio.h>